ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/module_overview.md

   {cite:p}`Prentice:2014bc,Wang:2017go,Stocker:2020dh`.

-* The [subdaily P Model](subdaily_details/subdaily_overview), extends the P Model to incorporates acclimation of photosynthetic pathways to changing environmental conditions {cite}`mengoli:2022a`.
+* The [subdaily P Model](subdaily_details/subdaily_overview), extends the P Model to incorporate acclimation of photosynthetic pathways to changing environmental conditions {cite}`mengoli:2022a`.
 This improves the performance of the P Model at fine temporal resolutions, by accounting for lags in the adoption of optimal behaviour.